 To get started, search for “Easter card ideas” on the homepage.

-A simple search will reveal thousands of results, including mesmerizing pop up cards, awesome eCards, and much more.
+A simple search will reveal thousands of results, including mesmerizing pop-up cards, awesome eCards, and much more.
 You can also pin your own designs and generate eyeballs to your site.

 If you’re looking to buy handmade gifts and cards, Etsy is the perfect place.